GNUp/Technic/README.md

 # Technic
-This repository is about security technic
+This repository is about system pwn technic
 #Reference
 * lazenca.net
 * how2heap by shellphish